QueenIce90/holistic-living-app/README.md

 # holistic-living-app

-Project Concept: Holistic Living Hub with Chakra Healing and Calendar Backend (Flask and SQLAlchemy):
+Holistic Living Hub with Chakra Healing and Calendar Backend (Flask and SQLAlchemy):
 Models: